-Seven steps to write your perfect online dating email
+Seven steps to write your perfect online dating message

 Writer’s block?
 Struggling to think of the right thing to say to an attractive match?
 Here’s match.com’s relationship expert Kate Taylor with dating advice on how to give great copy.

 Anyone who’s ever dated online has had that moment – the blinking cursor, the empty text box, the racing heart, and the brain so temporarily empty, it has tumbleweed running through it.
 But…relax.
 Make yourself a soothing cup of tea, and we’ll talk about how to do it right.

-1. Make sure your profile is complete before you email anyone
+1. Make sure your profile is complete before you message anyone

-This is basic, but sometimes daters forget that the first thing a match will do when they receive an interesting email is click on the profile of the person who sent it.
+This is basic, but sometimes daters forget that the first thing a match will do when they receive an interesting message is click on the profile of the person who sent it.
 If your profile is half-finished, or Arctic in its brevity, or doesn’t include photos, most likely you won’t receive a reply.
 For more advice, check out our top tips for writing your online dating profile.
 Once that’s done, the next step is to…

 2. Create an intriguing opening line

-Again, don’t panic – it doesn’t have to be the best, most perfect subject line in the history of dating sites.
+Again, don’t panic – it doesn’t have to be the best, most perfect opening in the history of dating sites.
 Just aim for something pithy and personalised.
 If your match mentions loving a specific film, use a quote from it as your subject.
-If they love a certain stand-up comic, use the beginning of one of their jokes (Google is your friend at times like these).
+If they love a certain stand-up comic, use the beginning of one of their jokes you know.
 Create something that’s witty and warm and demonstrates you’ve read their profile, as opposed to just flicking through their photos.
 Then…

 3. Use their name

 Research has shown that people warm towards hearing their own name in conversation.
-Use that scientific discovery to your own advantage, by starting your email with a “Hello [Username]” and not a non-specific “Hi.”
+Use that scientific discovery to your own advantage, by starting your message with a “Hello [Username]” and not a non-specific “Hi.”
 If you want to create a feeling of warmth, shorten their name, use its initials, or create a nickname based on one of their interests.
 Make it sweet and fun.